Deczski/LibreLingo/apps/web/src/courses/interslavic/introduction/pozdrav-1.md

 *   [Interslavic-dictionary](https://interslavic-dictionary.com/) -&gt; Oficjalny slovnik
 *   [Interslavic.fun](https://interslavic.fun/) -&gt; Oficjalna vebstranica

-# Lekcija 1

->  ISV: V tutoj lekciji budeš naučiti se kako deklinovati slovo "byti"ENG: In this lesson you will learn how to decline the verb "to be"

 ## Osnova | The basics:

 *   Ja jesm = I am